vadimcn/codelldb/MANUAL.md

 Several Rust users had pointed out that debugging tests and benches in Cargo-based projects is somewhat difficult since names of the output test/bench binary generated by Cargo is not deterministic.
-To cope with this problem, CodeLLDB can now query Cargo for names of the compilation artifacts.
+To cope with this problem, CodeLLDB can query Cargo for a list of its compilation outputs.
 In order to use this feature, replace `program` property in your launch configuration with `cargo`:
 ```javascript
 {